Topic Explainer8 min read

 SSD in the Context of Industrial Property and Cooling Measures

 While the primary focus of the RES exam is residential property, candidates should be aware that SSD also applies to industrial properties, albeit with different rates and holding periods.
-For industrial properties acquired on or after 12 January 2013, SSD is 15% (sold within 1 year), 10% (within 2 years), and 5% (within 3 years).
+For industrial properties acquired on or after 12 January 2013, SSD is 15% (sold within 1 year), 10% (within 2 years), and 5% (within four years for residential properties acquired on or after 4 July 2025).

 This subtopic connects to the broader theme of market stability.
 SSD works in tandem with Additional Buyer’s Stamp Duty (ABSD) and Total Debt Servicing Ratio (TDSR) to ensure the Singapore property market remains sustainable.
 For an aspiring agent, explaining the financial impact of SSD to a client is a core competency.
-In 2026, with the RES exam registration fee at S$408.55 (inclusive of GST), candidates should ensure they are well-versed in these regulatory frameworks to avoid the cost of retaking the exam.
+In 2026, with the RES exam registration fee at S$512.30 (inclusive of GST) for a full sitting, candidates should ensure they are well-versed in these regulatory frameworks to avoid the cost of retaking the exam.

 Seller Stamp Duty is a critical component of Singapore’s property cooling measures, working alongside Additional Buyer’s Stamp Duty (ABSD) to manage market volatility by discouraging speculative short-term trading and ensuring a more stable and sustainable residential property market for all stakeholders.